Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create/index.md

 ## Configuring Sharding with the Admin Console

-Alfresco Search and Insight Engine supports sharded indexes with SSL.
+Search and Insight Engine supports sharded indexes with SSL.
 Use the Search Server Sharding page to set up and configure a Solr 6 sharded search index.

 Prerequisites for viewing the Search Server Sharding page: